 NRHP Reference Number 82004598

-A supplement to the 1982 nomination was accepted by the National Park Service in 2018, changing the contributing status of a block of three buildings on North Central Avenue in the district.
+Supplements to the 1982 nomination were accepted by the National Park Service in 2018 and 2021, changing the contributing status of several buildings in the Beverley Historic District.

 VLR: Virginia Landmarks Register